ai-zerolab/mcp-toolbox/README.md

    - "Generate an image of a beautiful sunset over mountains"
    - "Create an image of a futuristic city and save it to my desktop"
    - "Generate a portrait of a cat in a space suit"
+1. Ask Claude to use memory tools:
+   - "Remember this important fact: The capital of France is Paris"
+   - "What's my current session ID?"
+   - "Recall any information about France"
+   - "Think about the implications of climate change"
+   - "Forget all stored memories"

 ## Development